-The market has responded by supporting certification approaches that address many of the best practices that farms need to implement.
-Three major international standards (GlobalG.A.P.
-Aquaculture Standard, Global Aquaculture Alliance Best Aquaculture Practices, and Aquaculture Stewardship Council standards), along with key national standards in major producing countries, identify and reward the best performers.
-These standards do not address structural issues in industry planning and management or the cumulative risks and impacts of aquaculture seen in many major producing countries.
+While promoting best practices at the farm and plant level, these standards do not address structural issues in aquaculture planning and management or the cumulative risks and impacts of aquaculture seen in many major producing countries.
 They also do not actively engage the poorest performers or smaller-scale producers.

 The Food and Agriculture Organization (FAO) and the World Bank have outlined a more robust and comprehensive approach to aquaculture management: The Ecosystem Approach to Aquaculture (EAA).
 Three principles are recommended to guide the planning process:

 - Aquaculture should be developed in the context of ecosystem functions and services (including biodiversity) with no degradation of these beyond their resilience.

 - Aquaculture should improve human-well being, with equity (e.g. access rights, and fair share of incomes) for all relevant stakeholders.

 - Aquaculture should be developed in the context of other sectors, policies, and goals, as appropriate.

 SFP similarly advocates a comprehensive approach to aquaculture management, encouraging best practices at the farm level, production-zone level, and national-policy level.
 SFP’s Framework for Sustainably Managed Aquaculture is rooted in the Ecosystem Approach to Aquaculture and guided by five principles:

 - National and regional regulatory frameworks based on zonal management